evanp/haproxy/README.md

 You still need to set the BACKEND_SERVERS variable.

+# Backup servers

+If you want to have a set of servers that only get hit if the BACKEND_SERVERS are unavailable, use the BACKUP_SERVERS variable.
+(Yes, "backend" and "backup" are a lot the same.
+Sorry.)

 # Configuration

 This makes it possible to configure HAProxy with environment variables, which